huynguy-db/arcion-docs/content/docs/references/source-prerequisites/SQLServer.md

 ## Overview

-In the following diagram, the Source SQL Server instance represents the location of the database or databases that would undergo replication.
-The Target database can be any destination that Replicant supports.
+In the following diagram, the source SQL Server instance represents the location of the database or databases that undergoes replication.
+The target database can be any destination that Replicant supports.

 ![Diagram showing how Arcion CDC Agent works for real-time replication into SQL Server](/images/arcion_cdc_agent_for_sql_server.svg)

 The Arcion CDC Agent works by setting up push transactional replication on the source database to the local SQL Server Express instance.
-The local Express instance works as a _replication proxy_.
-All replicated data gets intercepted before hitting the SQL Server subscriber and handed to the Replicant process; Replicant then prepares the data for the target and applies it.
+The local Express instance works as a _replication proxy_ in the following manner:
+1. Arcion CDC Agent intercepts all replicated data before the data hits the SQL Server subscriber.
+2. Arcion CDC Agent then hands over the data to the Replicant process.
+3. Replicant prepares the data for the target and applies the data.

 ## Requirements